eddelbuettel/rcppgeiger/README.md

 ### Status

-The pacage is pretty new and raw.
+The package is pretty new and raw.
 Expect changes.

-There are several TODO items (such as collecting data and bringing it back to R).
+There are several TODO items (such as collecting data and bringing it back to R) which should be listed as well.

 ### Author